containerbuildsystem/osbs-docs/docs/build_parameters.rst

     - pulpsecret

 A secret named **kojisecret** must be available in orchestrator and worker clusters.
-The worker and orcestrator versions don't need to have the same value.
+The worker and orchestrator versions don't need to have the same value.
 For instance, worker and orchestrator builds may use different authentication certificates.